-- 99. Also, Abilify's limited and unproven effectiveness did not outweigh the risks posed by the drug. - 100.
-The Abilify manufactured and/or supplied to Plaintiff by Defendants was defective due to inadequate warnings or instructions concerning the true risks of its use. - 101.
-Defendants knew or should have known through testing, scientific knowledge, advances in the field or otherwise, that the product created a risk of serious compulsive behaviors and harm, and was unreasonably dangerous to Plaintiff and other consumers, about which Defendants failed to warn. - 102.
-The Abilify manufactured and/or supplied to Plaintiff by Defendants was defective, dangerous, and had inadequate warnings or instructions at the time it was sold, and Defendants also acquired additional knowledge and information confirming the defective and dangerous nature of Abilify.
-Despite this knowledge and information, Defendants failed and neglected to issue adequate warnings or post-sale warnings that Abilify causes serious compulsive behaviors and harm. - 103.
-Defendants failed to provide adequate warnings to users, purchasers, or prescribers of Abilify, including Plaintiff and Plaintiff's physicians, and instead continued to sell Abilify in an unreasonably dangerous form without adequate warnings or instructions. - 104.
-By failing to adequately test and research compulsive behaviors and harms associated with Abilify use, and by failing to provide appropriate warnings about Abilify use and associations with compulsive behaviors such as gambling, patients and the medical community, including prescribing doctors, were inadequately informed about the true risk-benefit profile of Abilify and were not sufficiently aware that compulsive behaviors such as gambling might be associated with Abilify use.
-As such, the medical community was not learned on the true risk-benefit profile of Abilify.
-Nor was the medical community, patients, patients' families, or regulators appropriately informed that compulsive behaviors such as gambling might be a side effect of Abilify use and should or could be reported as an adverse event.
+99. Also, Abilify's limited and unproven effectiveness did not outweigh the risks posed by the drug.

+100. The Abilify manufactured and/or supplied to Plaintiff Michael Runninghorse by Defendants was defective due to inadequate warnings or instructions concerning the true risks of its use.

+101. Defendants knew or should have known through testing, scientific knowledge, advances in the field or otherwise, that the product created a risk of serious compulsive behaviors and harm, and was unreasonably dangerous to Plaintiff Michael Runninghorse and other consumers, about which Defendants failed to warn.

+102. The Abilify manufactured and/or supplied to Plaintiff Michael Runninghorse by Defendants was defective, dangerous, and had inadequate warnings or instructions at the time it was sold, and Defendants also acquired additional knowledge and information confirming the defective and dangerous nature of Abilify.
+Despite this knowledge and information, Defendants failed and neglected to issue adequate warnings or post-sale warnings that Abilify causes serious compulsive behaviors and harm.

+103. Defendants failed to provide adequate warnings to users, purchasers, or prescribers of Abilify, including Plaintiff Michael Runninghorse and his physicians, and instead continued to sell Abilify in an unreasonably dangerous form without adequate warnings or instructions, despite the fact that a reasonably alternative design with proper warnings was reasonably feasible.

+104. By failing to adequately test and research compulsive behaviors and harms associated with Abilify use, and by failing to provide appropriate warnings about Abilify use and associations with compulsive behaviors such as gambling, patients and the medical community, including prescribing doctors, were inadequately informed about the true risk-benefit profile of Abilify and were not sufficiently aware that compulsive behaviors such as gambling might be associated with Abilify use.
+As such, the medical community, patients, patients' families, or regulators appropriately informed that compulsive behaviors such as gambling might be a side effect of Abilify use and should or could be reported as an adverse event.